 These allergens cause the immune system to respond by releasing immunoglobulin E (IgE) to the area, which leads to inflammation and swelling in the lungs.
 The airways can become narrower as a result and make it difficult for the individual to breathe normally.

-There are several triggers that are known to provoke an allergic reaction and worsen symptoms of asthma in affected individuals.
+There are several triggers that are known to provoke an allergic reaction and worsen the symptoms of asthma in affected individuals.
 These include:

-- Pets: the urine, feces, saliva, hair or dander of pets
+- Pets: The urine, feces, saliva, hair, or dander of pets.

-Similarities in Management
+Similarities in management